JimvandeVen/weekly-nerd-2020/article-1/React-why-you-should-learn-it.md

 ## Components and Props
 Components let you split the UI into reusable pieces, and think about each piece in isolation.
-Components are like JavaScript functions. they accept inputs called props.
+Components are like JavaScript functions.
+They accept inputs called props.
+For example, this code renders "Hello, Jim":
 ```js
 function Welcome(props) {
   return <h1>Hello, {props.name}</h1>;